lrmartins/lrmartins/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: National Museum,Federal University of Rio de Janeiro, Brazil
+- name: National Museum, Federal University of Rio de Janeiro, Brazil

 # Short bio (displayed in user profile at end of posts)